sachinpandey1/Encryption-and-decryption/README.md

 # Encryption and decryption of data on Images

-Theses are the screenshot of the images
+Screenshot Combined is a png file which contain all the screenshot of the app.

-Open "Images.pdf" file which contains all the screenshot in 1 file.
+"Secret.apk" This is Android apk file, whic you can install on your mobile.